WAKayser/Routing-Ad-Hoc/README.md

 Matlab implementation of Routing Exercise

 Todos:
-* Advanced routing algorithm implementation
+* Maybe a proactive system or something with zones.
-* Visualization of data.
+* Bar graph with error plots.

 Routing.m files contain different algorithms for routing. these can be used for comparing results.
 De volgende dingen moeten gemeten worden: